 Answer:Yes.
 You don’t have to be a runner or even want to be to join a program.Running is not required (unless you are on a running or triathlon program).All programs are custom built to fit each individual’s particular lifestyle, including activities they enjoy.Learn more about programs offered

 Question:How should I breathe when I run?

-Answer: Many people erroneously believe you should breathe in the nose and out the mouth.This simply doesn’t not allow you to get enough air (unless you are going very slow).When I run I breathe in and out both my mouth and nose.I would also suggest improving lung capacity by practicing belly breathing throughout the day, when you are not running.This strengthens the diaphragm and can improve your ability to get sufficient air.
+Answer: Many people erroneously believe you should breathe in the nose and out the mouth.This simply doesn’t not allow enough air exchange as quickly as needed (unless you are going very slow).When I run I breathe in and out both my mouth and nose.I would also suggest improving lung capacity by practicing belly breathing throughout the day, when you are not running.This strengthens the diaphragm and can improve your ability to get sufficient air.

 Question: I would like to lose about 28 pounds and would like to hire you, but I don’t live in your area.
 Can I still work with you?

 Answer.
 Yes.
 I have worked with people all over the United States and have seen the success I have had with local clients.
-Currently I offer the Weight Loss Program and coaching (triathlon & running) services on-line.To sign up message Coach Lora at email@example.com.
+Currently I offer the Weight Loss Program and coaching (triathlon & running) services on-line.To sign up message me at email@example.com